mynodebtc/mynode_docs/docs/multisig/specter.md

 ## Using Specter

-### On myNode
+### On MyNode

 Specter is already configured with default environment variables and connected to Bitcoin Core, but it is disabled by default.
-To enable it, open the myNode homepage and find the tile with the Specter logo under Beta Apps (like the left image below).
+To enable it, open the MyNode homepage and find the tile with the Specter logo under Beta Apps (like the left image below).
 <center>
   <figure>
     <img src="/images/multisig/specter/disabled.png" alt="" style="width: 125px">